docker/docs/engine/swarm/services.md

 >   containers at any time if they become unhealthy or unreachable.
 >
 > - Host bind mounts are completely non-portable.
 When you use bind mounts,
->   there is no guarantee that your application will run the same way in
+>   there is no guarantee that your application runs the same way in
 >   development as it does in production.

 ### Create services using templates